dabideee13/SIYC-Simulation/README.md

 ## Usage

+In terminal...

-If using default parameter values, simply run simulation.py.
+If using default parameter values, run simulation.py.
 ```
 $ python simulation.py
 ```